NewForce-at-Mountwest/welcome-to-nashville-the-silly-toucans/README.md

 ## Visual Feature List

-To help you along, here is a wireframe of how your app might look.
-Note that this wireframe includes the first stretch goal.
+To help you along, here is a wireframe of how your app might look. **Note that this wireframe includes the first stretch goal.
+For MVP, you would not need the "Save" buttons or the "My Itinerary" section.**

 ![welcome wireframe](https://github.com/nashville-software-school/welcome-to-nashville/blob/master/welcome_nash_wireframe2.png?raw=true)